Will Global Warming Ruin Christmas?

-The next phenomenon is the Polar Vortex, that is basically a large mass of extremely cold air that is trapped near the polar caps by the so called polar night jet.
-The low height, low pressure characteristics determine a counterclockwise circulation and that’s why it’s called a vortex.
+The next phenomenon is the Polar Vortex, which is basically a large mass of extremely cold air that is trapped near the polar caps by the so-called polar night jet.
+The low height, low-pressure characteristics determine a counterclockwise circulation and that’s why it’s called a vortex.

 It is present throughout the air but because in winter the temperature drops, the air becomes colder, thus denser and it shrinks.
 And depending on the conditions, these „Vortex slips” upon the northern American continent can occur, causing bitterly cold winters.

 But harsh conditions in winter do not disprove global warming, such as the existence of night does not disprove sunlight.
 Global warming refers to the planet as a whole.
 For example, in the past decade, Europe and Russia were much hotter than average.
 India was cooler than average.
 Australia was way warmer and so on.

 The global temperatures will vary over long-term periods, thus the consequences will become more and more visible only after certain time spans.